StonyBrookNLP/PoMo/README.md

       - Wikidata entity (*.wiki)
         - These files (train.wiki/test.wiki/valid.wiki) have following fields: (tab separated)
-          - wikidata ID
+          - Wikidata ID
-          - entity_name: The wikidata entity's label
+          - entity_name: The Wikidata entity's label
           - aliases: aliases of the label. “,” separated if there are more than one.
-          - descriptions: description of the wikidata entity. “,” separated if there are more than one.
+          - descriptions: description of the Wikidata entity. “,” separated if there are more than one.
           - claims: processed claims of this entity in JSON.
             - A list of
               ```